 GeneCards Summary for HDAC1 Gene

 HDAC1 (Histone Deacetylase 1) is a Protein Coding gene.
 Diseases associated with HDAC1 include Atrichia With Papular Lesions and Retinoblastoma.
-Among its related pathways are PEDF Induced Signaling and Signaling by NOTCH1.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
+Among its related pathways are Notch-mediated HES/HEY network and RNA Polymerase I Promoter Escape.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is HDAC2.

 UniProtKB/Swiss-Prot Summary for HDAC1 Gene